-Companies today manage three times more customer data than they did five years ago, according to the 2020 Customer Experience Trends Report.
-In many ways, this greater access to data is a blessing.
-With more information on leads and customers, sales reps are better able to provide personalized service.
+Companies today manage three times more customer data than they did five years ago, according to the Zendesk Customer Experience Trends Report.
+With more information on leads and customers, sales reps are better able to understand their buyers and deliver personalized service.

 1. Save time with automation

-According to data from RingCentral, sales reps can spend an hour a day just navigating between sales tools and managing administrative tasks.
-That’s time they could be selling.
-A CRM minimizes this work by automating administrative tasks on a single platform.
+According to a RingCentral study, 69 percent of workers spend up to an hour a day navigating between tools and apps to complete tasks.
+Your sales team could be spending that time selling.
+CRM software increases productivity by automating administrative tasks on a single platform.

-Consider sales activity tracking, a task that’s particularly time-consuming to do manually.
-A CRM automatically records and stores reps’ phone calls, emails, and texts with leads.
-For example, to make this data easily accessible, Zendesk created a tool that stores this information in one single place—customer essentials cards.
-By automatically recording interactions with leads, a CRM minimizes admin work for reps—giving them more time to focus on nurturing potential customers and closing deals.
+Consider sales activity tracking—a task that’s particularly time-consuming to do manually.
+A CRM system automatically records and stores reps’ phone calls, emails, and texts with leads.
+This minimizes the amount of administrative work for reps, giving them more time to focus on nurturing prospects and closing deals.

 2. Gain full visibility of sales team performance

-For sales leaders to properly manage their team, they need to have full visibility of their reps’ day-to-day workflow.
-They need to know what reps are doing and whether or not their team is on track to meet their forecasted goals.
+For sales leaders to properly manage their team, they need to have full visibility of their reps’ day-to-day workflows to determine whether they’re on track to meet their sales goals.

-CRMs provide automatic reports for managers to monitor their team’s activities and pull insights on their overall performance.
-In a real-time feed, managers can view reps’ activities—including calls made, emails sent, appointments scheduled, and tasks completed.
-To organize this information, managers can segment the data by individual reps or choose to view stats for the team as a whole.
+Customer relationship management tools generate automatic reports for sales managers so they can monitor their team’s activities and gather insights on their overall performance.
+In a real-time feed, managers can view reps’ sales process activities—including calls made, emails sent, appointments scheduled, and tasks completed.
+Sales leaders can segment the data by individual sales agents or choose to view stats for the team as a whole.

-And if reps use the mobile app for their CRM, their managers can track them by location to see which customers they’ve met with and whether those deals were won or lost.
-This allows managers to oversee and allocate territories more effectively based on reps’ performance.
-With a CRM, managers no longer have to chase down reps or wait on manual activity reports to be submitted.
-All the information you need to track and manage your team’s performance is automatically available at your fingertips.
+And if reps use the CRM’s mobile app, their sales managers can track them by location to see which customers they’ve met with and whether those deals were won or lost.
+This allows managers to oversee business processes and allocate territories more effectively based on reps’ performance.

-A key CRM benefit is that reps don’t have to spend hours curating emails.
+A key advantage of CRM software is that reps don’t have to spend hours composing emails.
 They can organize contacts into smart lists to send curated messages en masse.
-CRMs will often use auto-fill merge tags to personalize emails with a contact’s name or a company’s name.
+CRMs will often use auto-fill merge tags to personalize emails with the contact’s or company’s name.

 For example, you could create a smart list of all your leads who run small B2B tech companies.
-When you’re ready to share info about your latest B2B tech product, you can share the same announcement with everyone on the list.
-Organize contacts through a CRM and you’ll be set to send hyper-personalized communication in no time at all.
+When you’re ready to share info about your latest B2B tech product, you can send the same announcement to everyone on the list but seamlessly add personalization.

 4. Collaborate across the entire company